NEXT MEETING … Thurs. 26th Sept 2013

 For a more gentle introduction to Depth of Field concepts, you may prefer to look at http://www.cambridgeincolour.com/tutorials/depth-of-field.htm

 The Hyperfocal Distance is calculated using the actual focal length of the lens, the camera’s CoC and the selected aperture.
 This is why many photographers prefer to use Av mode.
-The importance of HD is that if the lens is focused at this distance, then everything beyond this all the way to the far distance will be acceptably sharp.
+The importance of HD, the Hyperfocal Distance, is that if the lens is focused at this distance, then everything beyond this all the way to the far distance will be acceptably sharp.
 Furthermore, the DoF will extend to halfway in front of the HD.

 For example, a lens focused at its Hyperfocal Distance of 16 metres will show everything from 8 metres to infinity in focus.
 If you want a tree stump 1.5 metre away to be in focus, you will need HD to be no more than 3 metres which for a APS-C DSLR 50mm lens means using f/45: this is impractical due to diffraction effects so using a wider angle shorter focal length 30mm lens means you only need f/16 – a much more practical setting.

-Knowing HD can also help to get a shallow DoF, e.g. portraits or when you need to separate the subject from a cluttered background.
-However do note that the term “Depth of Field” relates to acceptable sharpness so if you want to throw background or foreground objects significantly out of focus, they may need to be several times further away than this calculated “Depth of Field”.
+A less recognised fact is that any lens focused at or close to infinity will show everything beyond the Hyperfocal Distance as in focus.
+It is important to realise that images do not suddenly jump in and out of focus at the Depth of Field: the change of sharpness is quite slow and the overall sharpness effect will vary according to your viewing and printing conditions: if you print large or crop heavily, or stand very close to the image, choose a smaller reference value for Circle of Confusion.Shallow Depth of Field: Knowing HD can also help to get a shallow DoF, e.g. portraits or when you need to separate the subject from a cluttered background.
+However do note that the term “Depth of Field” relates to acceptable sharpness so if you want to throw background or foreground objects significantly out of focus, they will need to be several times further away than this calculated “Depth of Field”.
 The Japanese have a term for the aesthetic quality of this out-of-focus effect – “bokeh” http://en.wikipedia.org/wiki/Bokeh

-Experience is the best guide to controlling DoF, plus using the DoF preview button on your SLR when the illumination is bright enough.
-However a rule of thumb applies when your lens is focussed at or less than 1/10th of HD:-
+Experience is by far the best guide to controlling DoF, plus using the DoF preview button on your SLR if the illumination is bright enough.
+However a rule of thumb applies when you are focussing at or less than 1/10th of HD:-

-The Hyperfocal Distances for an aperture f/8 and CoC = 0.019mm matching these form a simple and well known geometric progression where each term is twice the one preceeding it…
+The Hyperfocal Distances for an aperture f/8 and APS-C (i.e. CoC of 0.019mm) matching these form a simple and well known geometric progression where each term is twice the one preceeding it…

 2, 4, 8, 16, 32, 64, 128, 256, … metres.